 The 2019 congestion pricing law passed in Albany made tolling applicable to all cars, trucks and vehicles in the zone except three categories:

 - Vehicles transporting people with disabilities

 - Any vehicle belonging to families living inside the Manhattan congestion pricing zone in which the household earns $60,000 or less per year.
-(The cost of the tolls would be returned to them as a tax credit.)
+(The cost of the tolls will be returned to them as a tax credit.)

-According to Danny Pearlstein, policy and communications director for the Riders Alliance, other exemptions could be added to the mix by the yet-to-be-created Traffic Mobility Review Board (more on that later) and, finally, MTA’s board before congestion pricing hits the road.
+According to Danny Pearlstein, policy and communications director for the Riders Alliance, other exemptions could be added to the mix by the Traffic Mobility Review Board (more on that later) and, finally, MTA’s board before congestion pricing hits the road.